iiasa/message_ix/README.md

 We highly value code security.
 To learn more about our security practice and advice, please visit [our security policy](.github/SECURITY.md).

+## Support

+We strive to entertain a welcoming and inclusive community.
+If you struggle to use `message_ix`, please check our [guidelines for getting support](SUPPORT.md).

 ## License

 Copyright © 2018–2024 IIASA Energy, Climate, and Environment (ECE) Program